Friel2021/Employee-Tracker/README.md

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.

 ## Usage
-Run node index.js from your command line to access the "Employee Tracker" application.
+Run npm start from your command line to access the "Employee Tracker" application.
 View walk through video here - [Screencastify]()<br>
 <img src="./assets/TeamProfile.png">